-The global biodefense market size was exhibited at USD 16.1 billion in 2021 and it is projected to surpass USD 31.4 billion by 2030, estimated to reach at a compound annual growth rate (CAGR) of 7.7% during the forecast period 2022 to 2030.
+The global biodefense market size was exhibited at USD 15.5 billion in 2022 and it is projected to surpass USD 32.09 billion by 2032, estimated to reach a compound annual growth rate (CAGR) of 7.6% during the forecast period 2023 to 2032.

 The deadly and naturally occurring viruses can now be easily modified to cause even more harm thanks to recent scientific advancements in the fields of genetic engineering and biotechnology.
 Furthermore, it is simple to access these organisms, making biodefense an essential component for nations all over the world.
 Anthrax, botulism, as well as chemical and radioactive agents, have all been employed as biological weapons in the past by bioterrorists to create major economic havoc.
 These occurrences compelled the creation of biodefense laws, agreements, and regulations by the government in order to defend against biological threats, lower risks, and prepare for, respond to, and recover from bio-incidents.